hirokiiiknn/fleamarket_sample80C/README.md

 ### Association
 - has_many :seller_items, foreign_key: "seller_id", class_name: "items"
 - has_many :buyer_items, foreign_key: "buyer_id", class_name: "items"
-- belongs_to: destination
+- has_one: destination
-- belongs_to: cards
+- has_one: cards

 ## destinationテーブル